How Hydrographic Film Selection Affects Print Quality and Appearance

 Thermoplastics

 Under the heat, thermoplastics soften and once cooled down, the material begins to harden again.
 Thermoplastics can be reheated and reshaped in multiple shapes and forms as per the specific requirements.
-Widely used for components requiring final finishing, like pad printing on plastic or hydro water transfer printing.
+Widely used for components requiring final finishing, like plastic pad printing or water transfer printing.

 Thermosets